eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

 **Step 10.
-Add the following single line of code immediately after the 2 lines of code (lines 132-133) shown below.**
+Add the following single line of code immediately after the 2 lines of code (lines 132-133, more or less) shown below.**

 ```javascript
 map.add(openspaces,0);